How Web 2.0 Logos Are Drawn With Photoshop

 3. The six Web 2.0 Logos

-Here’s six Web 2.0 Logo; MyBlogLog, Imified, mixd, skype, Linked In and Go2Web20.
+Here are six Web 2.0 Logos; MyBlogLog, Imified, mixd, skype, Linked In, and Go2Web20.
 The style you’ve just installed is going to reveal how to draw them.
 I’ll go through “mixd” and “Go2Web20” logos, the rest is just reusing the same technique.

 4. How to draw

-The reason I use Style here is because once they are saved in to a .asl file (the file you downloaded) they are convenient to apply.
+The reason I use Style here is that once they are saved into a .asl file (the file you downloaded), they are convenient to apply.
 Let’s go about drawing some of these logos.